 2. Include Long Tail Keywords In Your Research Incorporating long phrases into your content increases the chances you’ll provide a succinct, direct answer to whatever question that keyword is asking or answering.
 In addition, targeting question keywords in your research is an easy voice search win!
 Anytime you are observing a search engine results page, survey the, “People also ask,” section to find out what Google is reporting.
 When possible, include these questions with clear, direct answers in your content.

-3. Keep Your Content Conversational The core goal of SEO has always focused on optimising for your users.
+3. Keep Your Content Conversational The core goal of SEO has always focused on optimizing for your users.
 When it comes to voice search, try to present information in a question and answer style format.
 Use FAQs and inquisitive headers to present information in this fashion.
 Keep your word choice and sentence structures simple to encourage eloquent AI responses.
 Keep your answers direct and clear to allow effortless understanding by your audience.
 Finally, weave natural language keywords into your content.

-4. Implement Q&A and Voice Schema An important part of search engine optimisation is expressing to robots what your content is all about.
+4. Implement Q&A and Voice Schema An important part of search engine optimization is expressing to robots what your content is all about.
 Think of schema like a canonical tag or a meta description.
 Digital assistants do not always latch on to keywords, header tags, or questions to provide answers for voice searches.
 However, when it comes to meta tags, it’s always a best practice to point search engines in your desired direction.

 Q&A schema allows content creators to signal both questions and their respective answers to meta robots.
 While speakable schema was released with news publishers in mind, the greater SEO community has taken to using this code to highlight content segments meant to be spoken.
-If you are focusing on optimising for voice, you definitely want these mark ups on your page.
+If you are focusing on optimizing for voice, you definitely want these mark ups on your page.

-5. Optimise For Page Speed Search by voice prioritises speed to knowledge more than any other method of surfing the web.
+5. Optimize For Page Speed Search by voice prioritises speed to knowledge more than any other method of surfing the web.
 Ensure your images are compressed, your site architecture is orderly, and your pages are mobile-friendly!

 Voice search offers amazing opportunities to businesses who will be able to rank for the newly appearing search queries first.
-However optimising for voice search requires in-depth knowledge about SEO, user habits, and various other aspects that are all important for success.
+However optimizing for voice search requires in-depth knowledge about SEO, user habits, and various other aspects that are all important for success.